 Additional baseline assumptions for the evaluation of NR carrier phase positioning:

-When the carrier phase measurements of a single measurement instance are used, there is no need to consider the error sources of CFO, Doppler, and oscillator-drifts.
+When the carrier phase measurements of a single measurement instance measured within the same time slot are used, there is no need to consider the error sources of CFO, Doppler, and oscillator-drifts.

 The TRP/UE initial phase offsets are modelled as random variable per TRP/UE, evenly distributed within [0, 2pi].